 Ingrid tried everything: powder diets, pills and, of course, low-fat foods.
-But the weight kept creeping up, slowly, and in the fall of 2010 the scale showed 309 lbs.
-(140 kg).
+But the weight kept creeping up, slowly, and in the fall of 2010 the scale displayed 309 lbs (140 kg).
 Everything felt heavy.
 Sugar cravings, hunger and emotional eating were a never-ending nightmare.

-In January 2011 she decided to try LCHF.
+In January 2011, she decided to try a low carb, high fat diet.
 Here’s what happened:

 All of my life I’ve been overweight and started emotional eating already as a child.
-I have always struggled with sugar cravings, been hungry almost constantly and my weight has yo-yoed through most of my life.
-The first time I felt fat and thought that I neeed to go on a diet, I was probably no more than 8-9 years old.
+I have always struggled with sugar cravings, been hungry almost constantly and my weight has yo-yoed throughout most of my life.
+The first time I felt fat and thought that I neeed to go on a diet, I was probably no more than 8 or 9 years old.

 My weight ended up at 309 lbs.
 (140 kg) and I reached a dead end, deeply depressed and everything was heavy and difficult.
 I had always been chubby, but I had never been this big before.
 Everyday life became hard and the limitations of what I could do increased steadily.

-Desperately I tried everything, powder, bars, pills that would make the fat leave my body and low-fat food, but nothing helped.
+Desperately, I tried everything, powder, bars, pills that would make the fat leave my body, and ate low-fat food, but nothing helped.
 My apetite was so big and it became even more impossible to control as I was always hungry.
-For a long time, I was convinced that it was fat that was making me fat, until I started reading about low carb (LCHF).
+For a long time, I was convinced that it was fat that was making me fat, until I started reading about low carb (low-carb).
 I had tried it before but without really knowing what I was doing.
 I had only heard that it was good to avoid bread.

-I have gone from being an overeater and emotional eater, weight at 309 lbs.
-(140 kg) to today, having full control over what I eat, freedom from sugar cravings, satiated and pleased, and am currently weighing 176 lbs.
-(80 kg).
+I have gone from being an overeater and an emotional eater, weight at 309 pounds (140 kilos) to today, having full control over what I eat, freedom from sugar cravings, satiated and pleased, and am currently weighing 176 pounds (80 kilos).
 For the first time in my life, I’ve lost weight without being hungry.
 But perhaps the most important thing is that I’m maintaining my weight and that I feel healthy inside and out.
 My body’s harmony feels amazing and I never thought it would be possible to get a normal relationship with food.

 Thankfully, I know better, it was the carbs that made me fat.